 If your files are sent abroad, it becomes more difficult to prosecute any breaches in security — a reality that increases the likelihood that such breaches might occur.
 Fundamentally, your transcription service partner will have degraded their ability to guarantee compliance by offshoring their labour.

 If you are concerned about the security of your data, it is important to think about who is transcribing it.
-Try to keep data in regions with high ethical business standards and robust legal systems.
+This is especially true if you opt for a less reliable or cheaper transcription service that uses speech-to-text software.
+You need to ask, 'is ASTry to keep data in regions with high ethical business standards and robust legal systems.
 You will often find it easier to prosecute violations in your home country.

 It is important to pay fair wages.
 If you work with a company that keeps transcriptions local, you know that you are not engaging in exploitation.
 Although companies that employ offshore labour charge less, they also often keep a more significant percentage of that fee.
 Think about the types of working practices you are supporting.

 If you pay people a fair wage, they will do a better job.
 If you want someone creating your transcripts who feels valued and is interested in their job, you are going to have to find a company that keeps its employees in-country.
 You are also probably going to have to pay a premium.
 The advantage is that you will get a better product that someone spent more time and effort creating.

 World leading European data protection regulations (GDPR) make UK transcription services a particularly safe option for exporting English transcriptions — delivering greater security and accountability.
 This also helps companies subject to the GDPR feel confident that their transcription partner is following all of the relevant regulations.